derekbassett/zen/README.md

 zen is a web framework written by go, you will love it if you preffer high performance and lightweight!!!

-⚠️ zen is under heavy development, therefore the api is not stable so far

 ## Installation

 ```bash